 Crashes and Other Errors

 - Bug reports.
-To submit a bug, use the in-game “Report a bug” feature.
+To submit a bug, use the in-game “Send Feedback” feature.

 - Your thoughts and suggestions.
-Send us an email on firstname.lastname@example.org, or post on our forum.
+Send us an email on firstname.lastname@example.org.
 Tell us what you think.
 We’re always looking to improve our service and really appreciate any feedback!

 Tabletopia and Similar Platforms

-What are the differences between Tabletopia and Tabletop Simulator?
+What are the differences between Tabletopia and similar platforms?

 - All games on Tabletopia are 100% legal and are received from game publishers.
-It is a platform for the whole board games market and gaming community.
+It is a platform for the whole board gaming market and gaming community.

 - Tabletopia is more than just a virtual table: there are other parts to it, like player matching service, reputation and ratings, a workshop with many game objects, tools for publishers, social events, etc.

-- Tabletopia is a cross-platform system: browser based, client based (Steam), iOS and Android coming soon.
+- Tabletopia is a cross-platform system: browser based, client based (Steam), iOS, and Android.

 Usability and aesthetics are a subjective issue.
-If you are a TableTop Simulator user, you can try out our free demos, compare, and then decide for yourself which is better for you—we have had very positive feedback so far.
+You can try out our free games straight from your browser, compare, and then decide for yourself which is better for you.

 Why don’t you sell each premium game separately?

-We do not sell each game separately because we believe that this approach would limit and narrow you experience with Tabletopia.
+We do not sell each game separately because we believe that this approach would limit and narrow your experience with Tabletopia.